Derartu Tulu dreams that every woman and child in the world will have the right to do whatever they want.

 Derartu Tulu was born in 1972, in the village of Bokoji, Arsi of central Oromo in Ethiopia.
 Derartu was the seventh child in a family of ten children.
 Derartu loves Oromo.
 That is why she works hard to help her people and her country.
 This little girl grew up and became a lovely woman, beloved by the Oromo people.

 She had never lost a race in the 10,000-meter, remaining undefeated over the five seasons of her international career.
-She was injured in 1996, but Derartu never backed down even after she lost in the 10,000-meter.
+Then she was injured in 1996, but she never backed down, even after she lost in the 10,000-meter.
 In 1998 and 1999 she gave birth, but came back in 2000 in the best shape of her life.
 She won the 10,000-meter Olympic gold for the second time.
 She is the only woman to have done that in the short history of the event.
 She has a total of 6 world and Olympic gold medals.

 Page created on 7/26/2010 1:00:29 PM